vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/join-the-xrplevm.md

 ### 5. Initialize the Node

-Initialize your node with a moniker (a unique name for your node/validator) and the **Testnet** chain ID:
+Initialize your node with a moniker (a unique name for your node/validator) and the **Mainnet** chain ID:

 ```bash
 exrpd init <moniker> --chain-id xrplevm_1440000-1